Updated July 26, 2021.

-Mapping out your website’s data flow can be a very difficult task but using Cookiebot’s powerful website scanner will automatically detect all cookies and trackers on your site and give you a detailed report on where in the world your website sends data to.
+Mapping out your website’s data flow can be a very difficult task but using the industry-leading Cookiebot CMP website scanner will automatically detect all cookies and trackers on your site and give you a detailed report on where in the world your website sends data to.

 Once you have an overview of where in the world your website sends personal data to, step two in the EDPB recommendations is to make sure that you use the right transfer mechanism.

 If your website sends personal data to countries with an EU adequacy agreement (e.g. Japan), you don’t need to take any further steps regarding these data transfers.

 But if your website is also sending personal data to countries without an EU adequacy agreement (e.g. United States), you need to make sure that your website uses one of the transfer tools listed in Article 46 of the GDPR.

 And remember, you always need the consent of your end-users before collecting or processing any personal data – also if you don’t send it to countries outside EU.

 Evaluating whether a country has laws or privacy practices in place that can guarantee an equivalent level of data protection for your website’s users and their personal data is step three in the EDPB recommendations guide.

 This step might seem a bit tricky – perhaps you’re not very familiar with US privacy law?